 Cathay Dragon A330

-If this does go through, my money is on Cathay Pacific continuing to operate HK Express independently as a low cost carrier.
+Personally it seems highly likely to me that Cathay Pacific will continue to operate HK Express independently as a low cost carrier.
 Cathay Pacific doesn’t currently have a low cost carrier, yet there’s huge demand for something like that.